 An erase operation can erase one sector, multiple sectors, or the entire device.
-Tables 3-6 indicate the address space that each sector occupies.
+Table 2 indicates the address space that each sector occupies.
 The device address space is divided into two banks: Bank 1 contains the boot/parameter sectors, and Bank 2 contains the larger, code sectors of uniform size.
 A "bank address" is the address bits required to uniquely select a bank.
 Similarly, a "sector address" is the address bits required to uniquely select a sector.

-$I{\text{CC2}}$ in the DC Characteristics table represents the active current specification for the write mode.
+ICC2 in the DC Characteristics table represents the active current specification for the write mode.
 The AC Characteristics section contains timing specification tables and timing diagrams for write operations.